 Visiting Appomattox Court House National Historical Park is largely a self-guiding experience.
 For this reason it is recommended that you begin your tour at the visitor center and get a map of the park.
 The visitor center is in the reconstructed courthouse building.
-Not all of the park is accessible, please refer to the accessibility page for more information.
-Depending on the season though, there may be a number of programs offered to help you get more out of your visit.
+As not all of the park is accessible, please refer to the accessibility page for more information.
+Depending on the season however, there may be a number of programs offered to help you get more out of your visit.
 Here are some points to consider when planning your visit.

 Programs/Services available year round: